 Chicago, Illinois has a well-earned reputation for political corruption, voter fraud, financial mismanagement, and now in recent years, growing murder and crime rates.

-The bad news for other states is that the corrupt players in my state are not hording their expertise on voter fraud.
-Most, if not all, big metropolitan area in the country seek to employ many of the same methods for padding voter roles and stuffing ballot boxes.
+The bad news for other states is that the corrupt players in my state are not hoarding their expertise on voter fraud.
+Most, if not all, big metropolitan areas in the country seek to employ many of the same methods for padding voter roles and stuffing ballot boxes.
 Yes, even in red states.

 Despite some key conversations with important Illinois political players, I have been unable to convince them of something that is obvious (at least to me)—especially after what happened on November 3, 2020: Illinois Republicans have zero control over and almost no serious oversight of the elections.
 Thus, Republicans cannot win governing majorities.

 It can be pointed out that as recently as 2014 Illinois elected Bruce Rauner, a Republican, governor of the state.
 Let me assure you that Rauner only won because key powerful Democrats wanted the incumbent, Pat Quinn, out of office.
 They abandoned him–compare Quinn’s numbers to those of other Democrat statewide candidates in 2014.